PIERCINGS

 In addition, we perform the following piercings on underage folks:

-If you are under 18, make sure to come with your parent/guardian.
+If you are under 18, make sure to come with your parent/guardian and that they bring a valid ID.

 PIERCING AFTERCARE